Assassin's Creed IV: Black Flag: Plot

 Eventually, Edward and Roberts uncover the location of the Observatory and retrieve the artifact powering it.
 Roberts betrays Edward, and the British arrest him.
 He is imprisoned, but escapes when Ah Tabai (Octavio Solorio), the Assassin Mentor, infiltrates the prison to rescue Mary Read and Anne Bonny.
+There, he learns that Rackham and Bonnet had already been hanged while Vane is in prison awaiting his own execution.
 Mary soon dies in the aftermath of childbirth, and a disheartened Edward decides to join the Brotherhood.
 Chasing down and eliminating Roberts and the Templar conspirators, Edward retrieves the artifact and returns it to the Observatory, sealing it away.
 He receives a letter informing him of the passing of his wife and the imminent arrival of his hitherto unknown daughter, Jennifer Scott.
 Edward returns to England, promising Ah Tabai that he will continue fighting the Templars.
 Years later, Edward attends The Beggar's Opera at the Royal Opera House with Jennifer and his son Haytham.

 In the present, John Standish, Abstergo Entertainment's information technology manager, persuades the player to investigate what their employers are trying to hide from them.
 Under John's guidance, they hack several Animus terminals and deliver the information to Shaun Hastings (Danny Wallace) and Rebecca Crane (Eliza Schneider), undercover Assassins who have infiltrated Abstergo.
-When the facility is locked down after the hacks are discovered, John instructs the player to access the Animus' core, at which point Juno (Nadia Verrucci) materializes into an incorporeal form.
+When the facility is locked down after the hacks are discovered, John instructs the player to access the Animus's core, at which point Juno (Nadia Verrucci) materializes into an incorporeal form.
 She reveals that the world is not ready for her yet, and that she is unable to possess the player as her agents intended.

 John is revealed as the reincarnated Sage and attempts to murder the player to cover up Juno's failed resurrection, but is killed by Abstergo's security, implicating him as responsible for the hacks.
 During his time as Roberts, the Sage admits to Edward that he owes no allegiance to the Assassins or the Templars and instead uses whoever represents his best chance of achieving his ends.
 With the Sage dead, the player is contacted by the Assassins, but neither side is able to explain the Sage's presence or identify his followers, the Instruments of the First Will.